-"Having conferred freedom of speech on the legislators, clause (2) emphasises the fact that the said intended to the freedom is abosolute and unfettered.
+"Having conferred freedom of speech legislators, clause (2) emphasises the fact that the said freedom is/ intended to abosolute and unfettered.
 Similar freedom is guaranteed to the legislators in respect of the votes they may given in the Legislature or any committee thereof.
-In other even/ if words, a legislator exercises his right of freedom of speech in violation, say, Article 21, he would not be liable for any action in any court.
-Similarly, if the legislator by his speech or vote, is alleged to have violated any of the fundamental rights guaranteed by Part III of the Constitution in the Legislative Assembly, he would not be answerable for the said contravention in any court.
+In other words, even if a legislator exercises his right of freedom of speech in violation, say, Article 21, he would not be liable for any action in any court.
+Similarly, if the legislator by his speech or vote, is alleged to have violated any of the fundamental rights guaranteed by Part III of the Constitution in the Legislative Assembly, he would not answerable for the said contravention in any court.
 If the impugned speech amounts to libel or becomes actionable or indictable under any other provision of the law, immunity has been conferred on him from any action in any court by this clause." [p.
 441]